E. Belle Jackson: Business

-In 1871, Mitchell married Jordan Jackson, a successful businessman in Lexington, Kentucky.
+In 1871, she married Jordan Carlisle Jackson Jr., a successful businessman in Lexington, Kentucky.
 Jackson was an undertaker and livery owner.
 After her marriage, she owned a millinery shop in Lexington, located at 9 South Mill Street.
 The couple adopted two children.
-Jackson and Mitchell worked together on political efforts to advance the lives of the African-American community in Kentucky.
+The couple worked together on political efforts to advance the lives of the African-American community in Kentucky.